-These resources will ensure Missouri maintains its PRISM and ITD programs.
+These resources will ensure Missouri maintains its ITD and PRISM programs.

-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress (e.g., including quarterly SF-PPR reporting).

-Missouri will monitor PRISM status and continue to submit quarterly PRISM reports to FMCSA.
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of ITD and PRISM progress (e.g., including quarterly SF-PPR reporting).
+FY 2024 Update - Missouri will monitor ITD status and continue to submit quarterly reports to FMCSA reflecting escreening and credentialing transaction activity, as well as participate in monthly calls led by the ITD Program Manager.
+Missouri's ITD status will be included in the quarterly SF-PPRs also.